Spirits and Other Beverages HOST 9115

 Course Sections

-There are no classes currently scheduled for this course; however, check back soon to see if we have developed additional schedules.
+There are no classes currently scheduled for this course; however, additional schedules may be posted throughout the year.
+Check back often to see if we have developed course options for the upcoming term.

-If you would like to receive an email update for the 2024–25 academic year, complete our notification sign-up form.
-You will also receive reminders when each academic term starts, beginning with Spring 2024.
+If you would like to receive an email update for the future 2026–27 academic year, complete our notification sign-up form.
+You will also receive reminders when each academic term starts, beginning with Winter 2026.

 Contact: